incorrect handling of angle bending leads to errors for obtuse angles and crashes for angles of 180

 Added propyne in vacuum test case from David Mobley.
 Unpack and run ./run0.sh to run, which should crash during dynamics phase.
 The first and last members of the [ angles ] section seem to be responsible for the crash.

-#4 Updated by David van der Spoel almost 13 years ago
+#4 Updated by David van der Spoel about 13 years ago

 AMBER seems to ensure that cos_theta remains on the domain [-0.999,+0.999]

 before feeding it to acos(cos_theta) by clipping.
 I imagine that numerical

 errors in the computation of cos_theta in gromacs might be causing values that

 exceed the defined domain to be fed to acos(), and that could be causing the

 observed problems, but I haven't experimented to figure this out.

 So the real problem is what to do when cos_theta falls outside the domain!
 Suggestions?
 What does AMBER do in these cases?
 Set the force to zero?
 In that case it probably becomes discontinuous.